retro16/acsi2stm/doc/tutorial.md

 ### The boot process

 Thankfully, while TOS doesn't have a full hard drive driver, it has a boot driver.
-It runs just like floppy drives:
+It uses the same boot routine as floppy drives:

 * For each device id, it reads the first sector (512 bytes)
 * If read fails or times out, it tries the next device id